You are here

 Your application may take longer if there appear to be discrepancies between your application and information in the ARTG inclusion for your products, or if your application is voluminous in nature.

-Your certificate, including additional information set out in an attached schedule (if required), can be supplied either electronically or by express post.
+Your certificate, including additional information set out in an attached schedule (if required), can be supplied either electronically or by post.
 Please indicate your preference on your application form.

 If you elect to have hard copies sent to you, you are able to request up to five (5) copies.
 If you are requesting hard copies, please indicate on your application form how many copies you require.